 White walkers live in this forest

-Snow If it snows you need to understand exposure compensation on your camera or phone.
+If it snows you might need to understand exposure compensation on your camera or phone.
+Snow often needs extra exposure as the meter is fooled by the white and creates grey, under-exposed images.
 On a phone it's easy with the exposure slider.
-Touch the screen to focus and hold it to lock the focus - then use the slider to brighten up the image.
+Touch the screen to focus and then use the slider to brighten up the image.
 Cameras are slightly more complicated.
-Snow usually needs extra exposure as the meter is fooled by the white and creates grey, under-exposed images.
 Set Compensation to +1 or even +2 if the scene is mostly white.
 The more white the higher the compensation needed.